SichangHe/CS310/class_notes.md

 delete from _ where _;
 insert into table_name (attributes, …) values (…,), (…,), …
 update table_name set attributes = value where …;
--- expression with pattern matching case
-    when _ then _
-    …
-    else _
-end;
 -- join using
 select _ from relation1 join relation2 using (attr1, …);
 -- view/ materialized view